 - Kreo Plan is described as “AI-powered 5D BIM construction software“: a single, cloud-based integrated platform for construction cost estimating, scheduling and bidding.
 It enables users to take-off quantities, estimate costs, produce Gantt charts and 4D models, run scenarios, optimise cost and duration, and price bids.
 No price information is given for this product (prospective customer are urged to seek a custom quote).

-Kreo is at an early stage in its sales and marketing, with French engineering firm Artelia (which has a London office) one of its early adopters, according to sales director Giada Ligato.
-She told me Kreo would also be exhibiting at Digital Construction Week at London’s ExCEL, 17-18 October 2018.
+Kreo is at an early stage in its sales and marketing, with several contractors among its early adopters, according to sales director Giada Ligato.
+She told me Kreo would also be exhibiting at Digital Construction Week at London’s ExCEL, 17-18 October 2018 [Update (8 November 2018) – Read this BIM+ article].
 Meanwhile, the company’s website features a blog and resources including a guide to BIM classification systems (out of which Kreo has opted for Uniclass), a report “The State of Construction Bidding, Tendering and Pricing,” and a white paper about unleashing the potential of 4D and 5D BIM – seemingly emphasising the capabilities built into the Kreo Plan toolset.